You can update, or upgrade, an OpenShift Container Platform cluster by using the web console.

 From the web console, click Administration > Cluster Settings and review the contents of the Overview tab.

-For production clusters, you must subscribe to the
+For production clusters, you must subscribe to a stable-* or fast-* channel.

 If the UPDATE STATUS is not Updates Available, you cannot upgrade your cluster.

 The DESIRED VERSION indicates the cluster version that your cluster is running or is updating to.

 Updating, and you can review the progress of